wiscer-org/pageLive/ADAPTERS_ABOUT.md

 ## PageAdapters

-A `PageAdapter` provides features for a specific site or page:
+A `PageAdapter` is a content script module that provides features for a specific site or page, matched by its URL pattern in the manifest:

 - Adds site-specific selectors, rules, and handlers.
 - Fine-tunes announcements for unique page structures.